Training for Organisations - SafeHaven

 An important part of effectively managing critical incidents in the workplace is how an organisation responds in the immediate aftermath.

-Training enables designated personnel to recognise and respond appropriately when a traumatic event occurs.
-Their actions play a crucial part in the recovery, or otherwise, of their staff.
+Our peer level training in trauma-focused psychological 1st aid enables designated personnel to recognise and respond appropriately when a traumatic event occurs.
+The actions of an organisations personnel in managing workplace stress and trauma ultimately play a crucial part in both mitigating impact and facilitating recovery.

 - Managers take appropriate, confident and timely action during a crisis